-DPSYS 235 Introduction to Data Processing (5).
+DPSYS 235 Introduction to Data Processing (5)

 Introduction to the business use of computers.
 Covers theory, terminology, and business application of computer systems.
-Students write several programs in the BASIC language.
-Includes modules on the use of personal computers and the MS-DOS operating system.
+Students learn how to use word processor, spreadsheet, and database software.
+Includes modules on the use of personal computers, the MS-DOS operating system and Windows.